Dr. Jenn Turner

 Clinic Owner and Director

 Dr. Jenn Turner completed her Bachelors Degree in Physical Education at Brock University in St. Catharine’s, Ontario.
 After graduating, she continued her education at the Canadian Memorial Chiropractic College and earned her Doctorate of Chiropractic.
-Dr. Turner is currently waiting to sit the exam to accomplish her Chiropractic Sports Sciences fellowship program, which will qualify her as a chiropractic Sport Specialist.
+Dr. Turner passed the exam to accomplish her Chiropractic Sports Sciences fellowship program in November 2017, qualifying her as a chiropractic Sport Specialist.
 Jenn is a fully certified Active Release Techniques © practitioner as well as being trained in Graston Techniques ®.

 Her expertise as a chiropractor has taken Jenn around the world with her job with Cycling Canada.
 Her career highlights include working at the 2012 Olympic Games in London and the most recent 2016 Summer Olympic Games in Rio De Janeiro, Brazil.
 Jenn has been working with Cycling Canada during the past 9 years in the Track, Road and BMX programs and was proud to see some of her athletes win a bronze medal at both of these Games.